← Back to Lexicon

 • A Ticket Stub from a concert is a "fungible token" (a receipt for entry).

 The most human-centric metaphor that covers all these use cases is a "Digital Receipt."
 It is a proof of value paid or value held.
-It is your entry ticket.
-It is your proof of membership.
-It is your unit of account.
+It is an entry ticket.
+It is proof of membership.
+It is a unit of account.
 A "receipt" is something every single person understands as a token of value exchange.

-The problem with all the analog examples above is that they are siloed.
-Your casino chip from the Bellagio is worthless at the MGM Grand.
-Your Delta SkyMiles cannot be used on American Airlines.
-Your in-game currency from World of Warcraft cannot be moved to Final Fantasy.
+The problem with all the analog examples above is their siloed nature.
+A casino chip from the Bellagio is worthless at the MGM Grand.
+Delta SkyMiles cannot be used on American Airlines.
+In-game currency from World of Warcraft cannot be moved to Final Fantasy.

-This is the Web 2.0 model of value: it is value-as-control.
-Platforms lock you in by holding your value hostage.
+This is the Web 2.0 model of value: value-as-control.
+Platforms lock users in by holding value hostage.

-Digital Receipts (like the ERC-20 standard on Ethereum) were designed to be a universal, open, and interoperable standard for value.
+Digital Receipts (like the ERC-20 standard on Ethereum) were designed as a universal, open, and interoperable standard for value.
 6 The "best-case scenario" was to create a world where value could flow as freely as information.

-• As Community Currency: Imagine a local bookstore that issues its own Digital Receipts.
-When you buy a book, you earn "Bookstore Receipts" that you can trade with your neighbors for a cup of coffee at the cafe next door, which also accepts them.
+• As Community Currency: A local bookstore issues its own Digital Receipts.
+When a book is purchased, "Bookstore Receipts" are earned, which can be traded with neighbors for a cup of coffee at the cafe next door, which also accepts them.
 The value stays within the community, governed by the community, rather than being extracted by a distant credit card company.

 One Digital Receipt for one dollar is the same as another.
 One Digital Receipt for one "community vote" is the same as another.
 They are interchangeable, but now they are portable.

-This brings us to the second, and more profound, innovation.
+This leads to the second, and more profound, innovation.

 This metaphor is powerful because its analog ancestor is universally understood.

-• A House Deed: You do not own your house simply because you are sitting inside it.
-You own it because you hold a deed—a legal document, filed with a public records office, that proves your title.
-The house is the "JPEG."
+• A House Deed: Ownership of a house is not determined by simply sitting inside it.
+Ownership results from holding a deed—a legal document, filed with a public records office, that proves title.
+The house is the JPEG.
 The deed is the asset.

-• A Car Title: You own your car because you hold the title.
+• A Car Title: Ownership of a car is confirmed by holding the title.
 The physical car can be stolen, but ownership can only be transferred with that title.

 • An Artist's Signature: For centuries, provenance has hinged on signatures, estate stamps, and inclusion in that catalogue raisonné.
-A Digital Deed is the unforgeable, permanent, 21st-century signature of the artist, baked into the work's very existence.
+A Digital Deed is the unforgeable, permanent, 21st-century signature of the artist, embedded in the work's very existence.

 The word "deed" itself is perfect.
 Etymologically, it comes from the Old English dæd, meaning "a thing done, an act."
 7 This is precisely what the technology records: the act of creation (the "mint"), the act of sale, the act of transfer.
 It is a permanent record of acts related to an asset.

-Why does this linguistic battle matter?
-Because this is not a collector's toy.
+This linguistic clarity matters because this is not a collector's toy.
 It is the antidote to the fundamental flaw in the architecture of Web 2.0.
 It is the answer to the "enshittification" of the web.
 8

 The great promise of the early, "hand-built" web—the web of the 1990s—was digital homesteading.
-We were invited to "build a homepage" on platforms like GeoCities, AngelFire, and Tripod.
-We were digital pioneers, building our own plots of land, our own neighborhoods.
+Users were invited to "build a homepage" on platforms like GeoCities, AngelFire, and Tripod.
+Digital pioneers built their own plots of land, their own neighborhoods.

 This was an illusion.
-We were, in essence, "digital tenants in digital malls."
+The users were, in essence, "digital tenants in digital malls."

 In 2009, Yahoo, the landlord of GeoCities, shut it down.
 In an instant, millions of digital homes, creative projects, and personal histories vanished.
 An entire era of internet culture was erased, an event akin to a digital Alexandria.
 9

 This was the original sin of Web 2.0.
-We never owned anything.
-We never had deeds to our digital homes.
+Users never owned anything.
+Users never had deeds to their digital homes.

-We became tenants on massive, centralized platforms: Facebook, Twitter, Instagram, TikTok.
-We built vast, intricate social structures, businesses, and identities on land we did not own.
-Our creations, our social graphs, our very identities could be—and are—deleted, demonetized, or de-platformed at the whim of a landlord optimizing for ad revenue.
+Users became tenants on massive, centralized platforms: Facebook, Twitter, Instagram, TikTok.
+Users built vast, intricate social structures, businesses, and identities on land they did not own.
+Creations, social graphs, and identities could be—and are—deleted, demonetized, or de-platformed at the whim of a landlord optimizing for ad revenue.

-As Cory Doctorow outlines in his "enshittification" lifecycle, this is the inevitable path for all tenant-based platforms.
-They first lure in users with a good service (low rent).
-Then, they lure in businesses to access those users (building stores in the mall).
+As Cory Doctorow outlines in the "enshittification" lifecycle, this is the inevitable path for all tenant-based platforms.
+Platforms first lure in users with a good service (low rent).
+Then, platforms lure in businesses to access those users (building stores in the mall).
 Finally, when both groups are locked in, the platform extracts all value from both, debasing the service until it is a "fading-fast shit-heap."
 8

-We became tenants because we never had a technical mechanism for ownership.
-We had no way to prove we owned our profile, our data, or our list of "friends."
+The tenant status resulted from a lack of a technical mechanism for ownership.
+There was no way to prove ownership of a profile, data, or list of "friends."
 The platform owned it all.

 Digital Deeds (like the ERC-721 standard) flip that script.
 10

 They are the technical and legal backbone of a human-centric web.
-They are the tools that allow us to build on owned ground for the first time.
+They are the tools that allow building on owned ground for the first time.

 This is the "best-case scenario," a vision of what the web should be.

-• For Digital Landmarks & Homesteads: This brings us back to GeoCities.
-A Digital Deed can represent a plot of virtual land, a unique in-game item, or—most critically for our work—a landmark domain name.
-When you own a domain like authenticate.im, you are not just "renting" it from a registrar.
-In a decentralized system, you could hold the Digital Deed to that name.
-It becomes a permanent piece of digital real estate, an "owned ground" that no landlord can ever take from you.
+• For Digital Landmarks & Homesteads: This returns to GeoCities.
+A Digital Deed can represent a plot of virtual land, a unique in-game item, or—most critically—a landmark domain name.
+Owning a domain like authenticate.im means more than "renting" it from a registrar.
+In a decentralized system, the Digital Deed to that name could be held.
+It becomes a permanent piece of digital real estate, an "owned ground" safe from confiscation by a landlord.

 When the skeptic says, "I just right-clicked and saved your JPEG," the answer is simple:

 "That's fine.
-You have a picture of my house.
-I have the deed to it."
+The individual has a picture of the house.
+The owner has the deed to it."

 This single metaphor resolves the entire conflict.
 It separates the copyable file from the uncopyable title.
 It re-frames the conversation from "valuable pixels" to "verifiable ownership."

-A "best-case scenario" is useless if we ignore the "worst-case reality."
-To be credible Digital Archaeologists, we must be honest about the technology's profound failings.
-This is not a magical panacea.
+A "best-case scenario" fails if the "worst-case reality" is ignored.
+Credible analysis demands honesty about the technology's profound failings.
+It is not a magical panacea.

 • They Don't Fix the Interface: The single greatest barrier to adoption is usability.
 The current experience of "web3" is a cognitive nightmare of seed phrases, browser extensions, and cryptic wallet addresses.
 It is hostile to ordinary humans.
 The promise of an "owned web" is meaningless if only a tiny fraction of technically-literate users can access it.